BlueBrain/projectionizer/doc/source/config.rst

-  edge_population        No        projections            The name of the created edge population node_file_name         No        projections-nodes.h5   File name for the sonata node file edge_file_name         No        projections-edges.h5   File name for the sonata edge file module_archive         No        archive/2021-07        Which archive to load spykfunc and parquet-converters from
+  edge_population        No        projections            The name of the created edge population node_file_name         No        projections-nodes.h5   File name for the sonata node file edge_file_name         No        projections-edges.h5   File name for the sonata edge file
   ====================== ========= ====================== =======================================

 VolumeSample